CaoGitHubUser/PyCompatibility/README-dev_objective.md

-<meta content="This is a README that this project WILL be in FUTURE.
+<meta content="This is a README that this project WILL BE IN FUTURE.
 The feature that implemented will add to /README.md">
+<meta content="
+Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.
+This file is offered as-is, without any warranty.
+">

 # PyCompatibility

-**_PyCompatibility is a Python version compatibility checker._**
+**_PyCompatibility is a static Python version compatibility checker._**

 ## Installation

 ### Current version build
-1. Download the zip archive in the [project release page](https://github.com/CaoGitHubUser/PyCompatibility/releases)
-2. Run `pip install .`
+Run `pip install PyCompatibility` or `pip install PyCompatibility=X.X` for specified version.

 ### Development release build
 1. Clone this repository.